bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 ## So you think you're doing something new

+* You can't download something that "just works" because you need to
-* Detect or track a new object
+  * detect or track a new object
-* Distinguish between different types of an existing object class
+  * distinguish between different types of an existing object class
-* etc
+  * and so on
+* That doesn't mean you need to start from scratch

 ---

 ## Walk Before Running

+* Re-used code is the best code, re-used models are the best models
 * Re-use part of an existing, pretrained DNN
-* Re-used code is the best code, re-used models are the best models
 * This talk:
   * save a ton of time and effort with re-use
   * innovate with existing models to create new applications